Reference · Model v3 · Last Retrained Q1 2026

 The 4 Prediction Engines

 In addition to scoring trades after they're disclosed, GovGreed runs 4 forward-looking prediction engines daily.
-They generate the trade_predictions rows that feed the predictions_latest view on the dashboard.
+They generate the forward predictions that feed the live predictions feed on the dashboard.
 As of April 2026 the combined output is 819 active predictions across 76 politicians.

-1. Committee Markup Engine — starts from the upcoming_markups calendar, maps committee members to the bill's affected sector, and predicts which politicians are likely to trade before the markup.
+1. Committee Markup Engine — starts from the committee markup calendar, maps committee members to the bill's affected sector, and predicts which politicians are likely to trade before the markup.

 2. Pattern Engine — detects recurring dollar-cost averaging behavior using 3 purchases over 120 days as a threshold.
 Flags politicians due for their next buy within a 21-day window.

-3. Signal Bridge Engine — converts high-score signal_scores rows (score ≥ 20, lookback 365 days) directly into forward predictions.
+3. Signal Bridge Engine — converts high-score signals (score ≥ 20, lookback 365 days) directly into forward predictions.

-4. Bill Correlation Engine — uses the 256,112 bill_trade_correlations rows to identify politicians who historically trade around specific bills reaching markup.
+4. Bill Correlation Engine — uses 256,112 historical bill–trade pairings to identify politicians who consistently trade around specific bills reaching markup.

-All engines are orchestrated by refresh_all_predictions() which runs weekdays at 11:45 PM UTC.
-Predictions expire after 30 days or when superseded by a newer prediction for the same politician+sector+source.
+All four engines run on a single daily refresh job at 11:45 PM UTC.
+Predictions expire after 30 days or when superseded by a newer prediction for the same politician, sector, and source.

 Why Only 61 Politicians Get Signal Scores